HanmingZhang/homework-final/README.md

 ## Demo

+We test and develop on the lastest version Chrome browser.
+WebGL 2.0 required.

-Since the whole demo scene is procedurally generated, **please wait for around 30s everytime your load it.
+Since the whole demo scene is procedurally generated, **please wait for around 30s everytime you load it.
 If your browser pop up "not response" window, please click "wait".**

 **Please remeber to press the "DemoMode" button!**